Name your son Auburn, and people will apparently think he’s putting on airs, at least if he’s an actor.

 Things didn’t change much when he got into show business.

-Currently living in New York, the 41-year-old actor regularly lands bit rolls on television shows like “Mercy” and “Blue Bloods,” and in feature films; he can be seen in the “The Adjustment Bureau,” a science fiction thriller starring Matt Damon which opens Friday.
+Currently living in New York, the 41-year-old actor regularly lands bit roles on television shows like “Mercy” and “Blue Bloods,” and in feature films; he can be seen in the “The Adjustment Bureau,” a science fiction thriller starring Matt Damon that opens Friday.